YVO4 Compatible Materials

 Metals – Direct Metal Marking

-Virtually every common metal (and a number of uncommon ones) can be marked with an RMI 1064nm laser marking system.
+Virtually every common metal (and a number of uncommon ones) can be marked with a YVO4 Laser and our model, the RMI 1064nm laser marking system.
 Precious metals, stainless and hardened steel, copper and anodized aluminum all mark extremely well.
 Some metals are more difficult to mark.

 Almost all plastics mark extremely well, however, additives and pigments can affect the material’s ability to mark.
 In certain cases, the mark can be greatly improved by changing the formulation.
 But if the formulation is changed by a vendor, the resulting mark may no longer be acceptable.
 Sending samples is always the best way to find out.
 Most plastics mark well with a 1064nm marker; others may work better with the 532nm wavelength.